Home Investment US-China Trade War 2026: How Tariffs and Tech Sanctions Are Reshaping Investment Portfolios

 Rare Earth Minerals N/A Export restrictions 2023-2026

-The cumulative effect is staggering.
-The Peterson Institute for International Economics estimates that the average effective U.S. tariff rate on Chinese goods has risen from roughly 3% in 2017 to over 25% in 2026.
-For certain strategic sectors like EVs and semiconductors, the effective rates are far higher when you combine tariffs with non-tariff barriers like export controls and licensing requirements.
+The cumulative effect is substantial.
+The Peterson Institute for International Economics estimates that the average effective U.S. tariff rate on Chinese goods has risen from approximately 3% in 2017 to more than 25% in 2026.
+For certain strategic sectors such as EVs and semiconductors, effective rates are considerably higher once non-tariff barriers, including export controls and licensing requirements, are taken into account.

 For investors, the tariff landscape creates a complex matrix of cost pressures, demand shifts, and competitive dynamics.
 Companies that import heavily from China face margin compression.
-Companies that export to China face market access restrictions.
-And companies caught in the middle — those that manufacture in China for the Chinese market — face the risk of being pressured by both governments simultaneously.
+Companies that export to China face restrictions on market access.
+And companies caught in the middle—those that manufacture in China for the Chinese market—face the risk of being pressured by both governments simultaneously.

-Key Takeaway: Tariffs are no longer a temporary negotiating tactic — they are a structural feature of the global economy.
-Investment analysis must now incorporate tariff exposure as a permanent variable, not a short-term disruption to be waited out.
+Key Takeaway: Tariffs are no longer a temporary negotiating tactic; they are a structural feature of the global economy.
+Investment analysis must now treat tariff exposure as a permanent variable, not a short-term disruption to be waited out.

 The Semiconductor Battleground: Chips, Bans, and Broken Supply Chains

-Semiconductors sit at the absolute center of the trade war, and for good reason.
-Advanced chips are the foundation of AI, military systems, autonomous vehicles, and virtually every high-value technology of the coming decades.
-Whoever controls the chip supply chain controls the future, and both the U.S. and China understand this with crystal clarity.
+Semiconductors sit at the centre of the trade war, and for good reason.
+Advanced chips are the foundation of AI, military systems, autonomous vehicles, and effectively every high-value technology of the coming decades.
+Control of the chip supply chain implies considerable strategic leverage, and both the United States and China recognise this clearly.

 The NVIDIA Dilemma

 No company illustrates the investor’s challenge better than NVIDIA.
-Before export controls, China represented roughly 25% of NVIDIA’s data center revenue — a figure worth tens of billions of dollars annually.
-The initial restrictions on A100 and H100 chips prompted NVIDIA to create China-specific variants (A800, H800) with reduced interconnect bandwidth, but subsequent rounds of controls banned those too.
+Before export controls, China represented approximately 25% of NVIDIA’s data centre revenue, a figure worth tens of billions of dollars annually.
+The initial restrictions on A100 and H100 chips prompted NVIDIA to create China-specific variants (A800, H800) with reduced interconnect bandwidth, but subsequent rounds of controls banned those as well.
 NVIDIA then attempted a further downgraded chip (the H20) designed to comply with the updated rules, but even this product faced additional restrictions in 2025.

-The financial impact has been significant but not catastrophic — yet.
-NVIDIA’s China data center revenue has dropped from roughly $12 billion annually to an estimated $5-7 billion, with the lost volume partially offset by surging demand from U.S. cloud providers, sovereign AI programs in the Middle East and Southeast Asia, and the general explosion in AI infrastructure spending globally.
+The financial impact has been significant but not catastrophic.
+NVIDIA’s China data centre revenue has fallen from approximately 12 billion USD annually to an estimated 5 to 7 billion USD, with the lost volume partially offset by surging demand from U.S. cloud providers, sovereign AI programmes in the Middle East and Southeast Asia, and the broader expansion of AI infrastructure spending globally.

-But the risk calculus for NVIDIA investors is about what happens next, not what has already happened.
-If the U.S. government expands restrictions to cover additional markets (the Middle East has been discussed), or if China retaliates with rare earth export bans that disrupt NVIDIA’s supply chain, the impact could be far more severe.
-On the other hand, if geopolitical tensions stabilize or if NVIDIA successfully shifts demand to non-restricted markets, the company’s dominant position in AI hardware makes it arguably the best-positioned stock in the entire market.
+For NVIDIA investors, the central risk concerns what happens next, not what has already happened.
+If the U.S. government expands restrictions to additional markets (the Middle East has been discussed), or if China retaliates with rare earth export bans that disrupt NVIDIA’s supply chain, the impact could be considerably more severe.
+By contrast, if geopolitical tensions stabilise or if NVIDIA successfully shifts demand to non-restricted markets, the company’s dominant position in AI hardware makes it arguably the best-positioned stock in the market.

 Taiwan Semiconductor Manufacturing Company (TSMC) occupies perhaps the most precarious position of any major technology company.
 TSMC manufactures approximately 90% of the world’s most advanced chips (below 7nm), making it indispensable to both American and Chinese technology ecosystems.
-The company is simultaneously subject to U.S. pressure not to sell advanced chips to China and Chinese pressure to maintain supply relationships.
+The company faces simultaneous U.S. pressure not to sell advanced chips to China and Chinese pressure to maintain supply relationships.

 TSMC has responded by diversifying its manufacturing footprint.
-The company’s $65 billion investment in Arizona fabrication facilities represents the largest foreign direct investment in U.S. history, with the first fab scheduled for volume production in 2025-2026 and additional fabs planned through 2030.
+The company’s 65 billion USD investment in Arizona fabrication facilities represents the largest foreign direct investment in U.S. history, with the first fab scheduled for volume production in 2025 to 2026 and additional fabs planned through 2030.
 TSMC is also expanding capacity in Japan (with a fab in Kumamoto) and considering facilities in Europe.

-For investors, TSMC presents a fascinating risk-reward profile.
-The company’s technological moat is virtually unassailable — Intel and Samsung are years behind in advanced process technology — and AI demand is driving unprecedented orders for its most advanced nodes.
-But the Taiwan factor looms over everything.
-Any military confrontation in the Taiwan Strait would not just affect TSMC’s stock price; it would trigger the most severe supply chain disruption in modern economic history.
+For investors, TSMC presents a notable risk-reward profile.
+The company’s technological lead is essentially unmatched (Intel and Samsung are years behind in advanced process technology), and AI demand is driving unprecedented orders for its most advanced nodes.
+The Taiwan factor, however, looms over the company.
+Any military confrontation in the Taiwan Strait would not only affect TSMC’s stock price; it would trigger the most severe supply chain disruption in modern economic history.

 China’s Domestic Chip Push

-China’s efforts to build a self-sufficient semiconductor industry deserve serious investor attention.
-SMIC, China’s most advanced foundry, has demonstrated the ability to produce 7nm chips using older DUV lithography equipment — a feat that many industry experts considered impractical.
-While yields are reported to be lower than TSMC’s EUV-based production, the achievement signals that export controls are slowing but not stopping Chinese progress.
+China’s efforts to build a self-sufficient semiconductor industry deserve close investor attention.
+SMIC, China’s most advanced foundry, has demonstrated the ability to produce 7nm chips using older DUV lithography equipment, a result that many industry experts considered impractical.
+While yields are reported to be lower than TSMC’s EUV-based production, the achievement signals that export controls are slowing but not preventing Chinese progress.

-Huawei’s Kirin 9000s chip, manufactured by SMIC and used in the Mate 60 Pro smartphone, was a wake-up call for Washington.
-It demonstrated that Chinese companies can innovate around restrictions, even if the resulting products are less efficient and more expensive than their Western counterparts.
-More recent reports suggest SMIC is working on 5nm-class processes, though volume production at this node remains elusive.
+Huawei’s Kirin 9000s chip, manufactured by SMIC and used in the Mate 60 Pro smartphone, prompted serious reassessment in Washington.
+It demonstrated that Chinese companies can innovate around restrictions, even when the resulting products are less efficient and more expensive than Western counterparts.
+More recent reports indicate that SMIC is working on 5nm-class processes, though volume production at this node remains elusive.

 The investment implications are twofold.
-First, Chinese semiconductor companies like SMIC, Hua Hong Semiconductor, and NAURA Technology (which makes chip manufacturing equipment) represent speculative opportunities for investors willing to accept significant regulatory and execution risk.
-Second, the progress of China’s domestic chip industry affects the long-term revenue outlook for companies like ASML, Applied Materials, and Lam Research, which have historically generated significant revenue from selling equipment to Chinese fabs.
+First, Chinese semiconductor companies such as SMIC, Hua Hong Semiconductor, and NAURA Technology (which manufactures chip equipment) represent speculative opportunities for investors willing to accept significant regulatory and execution risk.
+Second, the progress of China’s domestic chip industry affects the long-term revenue outlook for companies such as ASML, Applied Materials, and Lam Research, which have historically generated substantial revenue from selling equipment to Chinese fabs.

 Company China Revenue Exposure Primary Risk Mitigation Strategy